WindGabrielx/Workshops_DataEngineer/DataTH_Workshops/README.md

   - Differences between Table and View, and understanding Partitioning
   - Introduction and hands-on experience with Google BigQuery
   - Loading data into BigQuery using Airflow
-      - BashOperator method and GCSToBigQueryOperator method
+      - Directly imported the data file to BigQuery.
+(Manual method), BashOperator (Automatic method), GCSToBigQueryOperator (Automatic method)